nf-core/proteomicslfq/docs/usage.md

 ### `--protein_quantification`

 Quantify proteins based on:
-  - "unique_peptides" = use peptides mapping to single proteins or a group of indistinguishable proteins (according to the set of experimentally identified peptides)
+* "unique_peptides" = use peptides mapping to single proteins or a group of indistinguishable proteins (according to the set of experimentally identified peptides)
-  - "strictly_unique_peptides" = use peptides mapping to a unique single protein only
+* "strictly_unique_peptides" = use peptides mapping to a unique single protein only
-  - "shared_peptides" = use shared peptides, too, but only greedily for its best group (by inference score)
+* "shared_peptides" = use shared peptides, too, but only greedily for its best group (by inference score)

-## Statistical post-processing:
+## Statistical post-processing

 ### `--skip_post_msstats`